ben84621/getting_cleaning_data/CodeBook.md

 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.

+## Variables:
+The original data included 561 variables containing precise measurements from gyroscopes (acceleration etc).
+In the original data, the users were split into two groups (test and train).
+In this project, we retained only the aggregate variables (mean or standard deviation).
+We then aggregated the data further by user and activity to return a file which shows only the most high-level information about the study.

 ## Steps to process:
+- Assemble the test and training sets into comprehensive data sets
+- - incorporate the user and activity to each data point (instead of separate files)
+- - add the correct headers to the new data sets
 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set